 When Columbus first spotted the Virgin Islands in 1493, little did he know it would become one of the wealthiest places on earth – thanks to a robust offshore environment.

 When he spotted the small islands on his second trip to the Americas in 1493, he named them: Santa Ursula y las Once Mil Vírgenes later shortened to Las Vírgenes (The Virgins) and finally named the British Virgin Islands.

-There is evidence that there has been some human inhabitants of the British Virgin Islands dating back to 1500 BC.
+There is evidence that there have been some human inhabitants of the British Virgin Islands dating back to 1500 BC.
 However, when Columbus passed through, the Island was inhabited by the Arawak.
 After being conquered by the Carib, the Dutch, and finally the English, the islands gained separate colony status in 1960 and became an independent autonomous nation in 1967.

-The small coastal outcropping in the Atlantic has a population of only about 28 thousand, but there is an enormous amount of wealth stored bank accounts, and held by corporations and trusts in this offshore, tax free jurisdiction.
+The small coastal outcropping in the Atlantic has a population of only about 28 thousand, but there is an enormous amount of wealth stored bank accounts, and held by corporations and trusts in this offshore, tax-free jurisdiction.

-Company formation is big business in BVI, in fact 51.8% of the Government’s annual revenue is derived from license fees for offshore companies.
+Company formation is big business in BVI, in fact, 51.8% of the Government’s annual revenue is derived from license fees for offshore companies.
 There are currently over 500,000 IBC’s registered in BVI.
 Many of the directors of these companies are from Asia and Latin America.

 The British Virgin Islands offer distinct advantages over other jurisdictions.
 The most popular entity is known as a BVI (British Virgin Islands) IBC (international business company).